joachim-gassen/botex/docs/tutorials/running_an_experiment.md

 botex.stop_otree_server(otree_process)
 ```

 Again, adjust the `otree_server_url` parameter and add `rest_key` as required. `init_otree_session()` requires the session config name and the number of participants to include.
 When changing this parameter, make sure that the experiment supports it.
-E.g., the Guess two Thirds game provided as an example with the oTree installation requires participants to be multiples of three.
+E.g., the Guess Two Thirds game provided as an example with the oTree installation requires participants to be multiples of three.
 In addition, we need to provide a file for the SQLite database where botex stores its data.
 If the file does not exist, it will be created.
 If it exists, the data will be appended.

 `init_otree_session()` returns a dict with session data, including the session ID and the participant URLs.
 The output of the above script should look like this: